 Big open plan kitchens can transform properties.
-In fact, a new kitchen can add up to £40,000 to the value of your home, according to research.
+In fact, a new kitchen can increase the value of your home, according to research.
 So if you have the room, make the most of it with our innovative kitchen diner ideas below.

 One of the most popular kitchen diner ideas in recent years is the Scandi-style kitchen.
 Although seemingly simple to execute, it’s often a delicate balance between minimalism and maximalism to get the look just right.
 Appliances make up a large proportion of any kitchen design, so making sure your appliances look as great as they are functional is key.

 For many large families this can be tricky, as finding appliances that are practical is often the main concern.
 Fridge and freezers need to have ample room to accommodate food, and cookers and hobs need to serve all of your dining needs.
 Something like the Cuisinemaster CS110F722 can help you stay on theme while also giving you extra cooking space.
 It’s a 110cm dual-fuel cooker with three ovens, grill, a 5-burner hob and griddle, as well as a function for slow cooking.
 It’s available in stainless steel or black, both working seamlessly with an all-white or Scandinavian-grey kitchen.